mixignal-eda/DSpice/README.md

 # About
-This project is intended to build a spice simulator that runs locally on your web browser. ngspice will be compiled for Web Assembly that will run locally on the browser.
+DSpice, or (Discord Spice), is intended to be a browser-based Spice simulator that promises ease of use without the need for hefty installations, making it an ideal learning platform for beginners, hobbyists, and enthusiasts.
+By focusing on simplicity and accessibility, DSPICE aims to democratize the field of integrated circuit (IC) design, allowing users to experiment with designs up to a few hundred transistors directly within their web browsers.
+The Spice simulator will be based on a minimal version of ngspice.

 # Resources